 To a Blessed and Sweet New Year

-Rosh Hashanah (the Jewish New Year) was celebrated last week.
+Rosh Hashanah (the Jewish New Year) begins Wednesday at sundown.
 It’s a time when the Jewish people recognize God’s dominion over all creation.
 With all that’s going on in the world, we need this reminder about God’s sovereignty now more than ever.

 Though the traditional New Year is a time of frivolity, the Jewish New Year is much more somber.
 Jewish tradition teaches that, beginning on Rosh Hashanah, God judges the entire world and all its inhabitants, determining their fate for the year to come.
 Ten days after Rosh Hashanah is Yom Kippur, the Day of Atonement.
 This sacred time is known as the High Holy Days, or Ten Days of Repentance.

 Jewish sages teach that our fates are “written” as God judges the world on Rosh Hashanah, and “sealed” on Yom Kippur.
 We know that we are judged by our actions during the course of the whole year, but just as one would be that much more careful while sitting in a courtroom in front of the presiding judge, we know that now is our last chance to make good before the King of Kings, the Judge of Judges.

 Of course, this spirit of humility and reconciliation is to follow us throughout the year, throughout our lives.
 But according to Jewish tradition the High Holy Days are when we have the most power to transform ourselves and channel our abilities and resources to serve God.